-But Ekic says the sauce is really what makes or breaks a döner.
-She discovered her sauce’s components, but kindly requested that we no longer proportion it right here.
+But Eric says the sauce is really what makes or breaks a döner.
+She discovered her sauce’s components but kindly requested that we no longer proportion it right here.
 It can be said, however, that it’s a totally garlicky Greek yogurt-based totally condiment.
-Balkan House ladles it on thick, hits it with a dusting of bitter sumac, and sends out of the kitchen a döner so packed that its contents nearly bust out of the lepinja.
+Balkan House ladles it on thick, hits it with a dusting of bitter sumac, and sends out of the kitchen a döner so packed that its contents nearly bust out of the Alpina.
 Balkan House’s döner lives as much as the hype, and it’s the only döner sport on the town.
-The subsequent closest one is made at a Bosnian restaurant in Grand Rapids, Ekic says.
+The subsequent closest one is made at a Bosnian restaurant in Grand Rapids, Eric says.

-Lepinja is found in most of Balkan House’s dishes, such as the Balkan burger, or pljeskavica.
+Lepinja is found in Balkan House’s dishes, such as the Balkan burger or pljeskavica.
 It’s a simple burger in a massive, halved lepinja (no pocket).
-The beef patty is mixed with onion, garlic, purple pepper, then charred at the griddle and served with white onions and a souffle cup of kajmak, or cheese.
-Balkan House’s kajmak is made in house and is an awesome blend of cream cheese, feta, and butter, and even though the menu says that it is combined inside the patty, Ekic serves it at the side.
-Palma combined it in with the beef, however Ekic didn’t just like the presentation, so you unfold it on your self.
+The beef patty is mixed with onion, garlic, purple pepper, then charred at the griddle and served with white onions and a souffle cup of kajmak or cheese.
+Balkan House’s kajmak is made in-house and is an awesome blend of cream cheese, feta, and butter, and even though the menu says that it is combined inside the patty, Eric serves it at the side.
+Palma combined it in with the beef.
+However, Eric didn’t just like the presentation, so you unfold it on yourself.

-Bosnian eating places are in part measured by their cevapi, and, Ekic — who for 15 years prepared and served the sausage simply around the corner at Motor City Sports Bar — were given her recipe from an old Bosnian man on the town who enables her make it.
-Cevapi is spiced with garlic, black pepper, and salt, however its success hinges on plenty extra than spice.
-Good cevapi, Ekic explains, uses 70-percent beef shoulder and 30-percent fats, and it’s grinded 3-to-4 instances, then very well hand-mixed — a hard work-extensive process.
+Bosnian eating places are in part measured by their cevapi.
+Eric — who for 15 years prepared and served the sausage simply around the corner at Motor City Sports Bar — was given her recipe from an old Bosnian man on the town who enables her to make it.
+Cevapi is spiced with garlic, black pepper, and salt.
+However, its success hinges on plenty extra than spice.
+Good cevapi, Eric explains, uses 70-percent beef shoulder and 30-percent fats, and it’s ground 3-to-4 instances, then very well hand-mixed — a hard work-extensive process.

-The cevapi comes as its very own plate with eight or so logs among halved lepinja, dollops of ajvar (mild-however-flavorful crimson pepper spread) and kajmak and slices of uncooked white onion and tomato.
+The cevapi comes as its own plate with eight or so logs among halved lepinja, dollops of ajvar (mild-however-flavorful crimson pepper spread), and kajmak and slices uncooked white onion and tomato.
 You can also get it as a part of the blended meat platter, which changed into big sufficient for a hungry pal and me.
-It also holds lengthy, skinny, garlicky sujuk kic sausages, a shorter, fatter veal kielbasa (krajnska), grilled bird breasts, and a gaggle of cevapi logs.
+It also holds lengthy, skinny, garlicky sujuk kick sausages, a shorter, fatter veal kielbasa (Kranjska), grilled bird breasts, and a gaggle of cevapi logs.
 That’s accompanied through mini patties of pljeskavica, or burgers, in addition to raw onion and tomato slices.